Lercher/CocoR/CocoRCore/Readme.md

 * compiles to be run as a process
 * generates mixed V2 and core code
-* uses standard frames
+* uses shorter frames instead of the long original ones
-* no test cases
+* multiple test cases but no unit tests
 * Coco/R core can successfully compile itself now
+* four sample grammars compile, can be linked together
+* four sample grammars parse their samples successfully and without diagnostics
+* problem with a csproj reference, can't find `CocoRCore.ParserBase` then
+* including `src/*.frame.cs` works
+* API unstable
+* switch -ac (autocomplete) unstable: removes initialization but not the calls